JL-III/lesson-plans/git_download.md

 ```
 git clone git@github.com:JL-III/lesson-plans.git
 ```
-keep in mind that the repository you just cloned is a copy of the repository on github.
+Keep in mind that the repository you just cloned is a copy of the repository on github.
 If you would like to make changes to the repository, you will need to create a branch.
 To create a branch, run the following command:
 ```
 git checkout -b <branch-name>
 ```